Close to the Gibraltar Straits and its powerful currents rich with nutrients, Marbella’s sites have a surprise around every reef edge

 - Time: 8.30am–1.30pm / 2pm-5pm

-Includes two guided dives, full equipment rental, transportation to and from the dive site by RIB boat, plus light refreshments (bottled water, fruit juice, cookies and après-dive beers).
+Includes two guided dives, full equipment rental and transportation to and from the dive site by RIB boat.

 - The Tower (6-16m) Just 5 minutes’ boat ride from our base in Marbella Port, this famous Marbella landmark is the last remaining crane tower of several that were constructed in the 1950s and used for around 20 years for transporting minerals from a quarry in the surrounding mountains to waiting cargo vessels.
 What remains is an artificial reef made of three wrecks and other substantial wreck parts, steel structures and crane arms that host many Mediterranean marine life such as blennies, octopus, cuttlefish, squat lobsters, moray and conger eels, as well as sponges, soft corals and nudibranchs.